baxterworks-build/qemu-builder/README.md

-This is a README.md so drone.io has a commit to build.
-This repo has scripts to build QEMU for Windows
+This repo has scripts to build QEMU for Windows.
+It also contains the steps needed to build the Docker image voltagex/fedora-mingw64-qemu, which is a build dependency.